-Friends/family - Of course, although guidebooks and ebooks provide a good point of reference, these days we want immediate recommendations, word-of-mouth information passed on by friends and ordinary people like ourselves.
-We want to experience the fun we see others having, or activities which appeal to our individual tastes, and not just the masses.
+Of course, although guidebooks and ebooks provide a good point of reference, these days we want immediate recommendations.
+Word-of-mouth information passed on by friends and ordinary people like ourselves is best.
+We want to experience the fun we see others having, or activities which appeal to our individual tastes and not just the masses.

 Call up a mate and pick their brain for advice.
 Everyone always has highlights to share from trips they have taken and they will be pleased to reminisce with you and give advice.

-Social media is slowly becoming a significant communication line and often a great way to get an up to date response and/or opinion, and to reach a much larger audience and quickly.
-For example, just posting about a trip you are planning and requesting advice on Facebook will inevitably pull up a response from someone, or someone who knows someone, who has been there.
+Social media is slowly becoming a significant communication line and often a great way to get an up to date response and/or opinion.
+Use it to reach a much larger audience and quickly.
+For example, just post about a trip you are planning and requesting advice on Facebook.
+It will inevitably pull up a response from someone, or someone who knows someone, who has been there.

-I have found that Twitter, despite my reservations at adding another social media application to my collection, is extremely useful, if used correctly.
-It's my favourite source for real-time information as well as a place to ask for help and advice, plus you can often find discounts or offers here applicable to your destination.
+I have found that Twitter, despite my reservations at adding another social media application to my collection, is extremely useful.
+I’m not entirely sure how to use it correctly.
+However, it’s my favourite source for real-time information.
+Use it to ask for help and advice.
+Try searching for discounts or offers here applicable to your destination.

 So, whatever your plans are, I urge you to start your research as soon as you can.
 Don’t be the traveller who arrives at said destination to find it’s a National holiday and there’s no obvious place to go to eat!